 “For some reason, the Mets barely let him pitch for two years,” said Cubs pitching coach Les Moss.
 “But Jake Hiatt [Wichita manager] used him a lot, and the more Myrick pitched, the better he got.”

 A big reason for Myrick’s fine season was mostly due to learning how to throw an off-speed pitch, and he had a lot of success in throwing it.
 “That’s a big thing for any pitcher to have: complete confidence in a certain pitch,” added Moss.

 But on March 6th, Myrick was forced to leave practice due to tendonitis acting up again in his left shoulder.
 Once again, he would begin the season in triple-A, but after a slow start due to an elbow injury, and his lame shoulder, he received his release to end his professional baseball career.

-“The best part of baseball was traveling to different cities, meeting people, and being a major league player,” says a grateful Bob Myrick as he looks back at the wonderful experience he had as a professional athlete.
-He also appreciates the era in which he had played in.
+“The best part of baseball was traveling to different cities, meeting people, and being a major league player,” said a grateful Bob Myrick as he looked back at the wonderful experience he had as a professional athlete.
+He also appreciated the era in which he had played in.
 “Players back then were more dedicated, and there was a team concept.
 Today it’s all individualized.”

 New York Times, 1976, 1977, and 1978.

 Chicago Tribune, 1981

 Interview with Bob Myrick on November 11th, 2007.

 Bob Myick player file at the A.Bartlett Giamati Library (Cooperstown, New York)